w3c/AB-public/Vision/README.md

 	minimizing single points of failure
 	and single points of control.
-* Remain focused on interoperability and ensure our work is supported by open test suites.
+* Remain focused on interoperability by ensuring adequate implementation experience and ensuring our work is supported by open test suites.
 * Implement a unified, extensible, Web architecture, which continues to address evolving use cases for the general public.